kiba/Writings/for_science/chp25_political_uncertainity.md

 **Headmaster Ozpin**
 **Beacon Academy, Remnant**

 The interdimensional news washed over Ozpin as he sipped his coffee at four AM in the morning.
+The last few days had hit him like a sledgehammer, forcing him to reevaluate his strategy for the defense of Remnant.
+At a first superfical glance, it would seem that the inner working of Sidonia shouldn't matter to a headmaster in charge of training a new generation of huntsmen and defense of the kingdom.
+In reality, the effect would be far reaching, affecting Remnant's access to advanced weapon systems, ideas, and expertise, which ultimately affect the survivality of the kingdoms.
+For example, if he has access to spaceflight capable mechs, he would be able to offer more support for huntsmen in the field.

-While it was embarrassing to admit, the informants were no better than the correspondent reporting from Sidonia.
+If there's one embarrassing thing to admit, the informants were no better than the correspondent reporting from Sidonia.
+He couldn't simply see it coming.

-Even before inter-dimensional travel became a thing, he made it his business to stay on top of political matters, even as boring as bills, so he can best accomplish his job under the political reality.
+Even before inter-dimensional travel became a thing, he made it his business to stay on top of political matters, even as boring as bills, so he can best accomplish his job under those political constraint.
+After the great war, the huntsmen were organized under the influence of international politics, and those political influences could still change policies surrounding his profession.

-In Sidonia, he carefully cultivated his sources in varying industries and occupations, taking care not to be 'spying' or commiting any acts that might be construed as 'espionage'.
+In Sidonia, he carefully cultivated his sources in varying industries and occupations, taking care not to be 'spying' or committing any acts that might be construed as 'espionage'.
 After all, the information should all be open source, all above ground, not state secrets.
-It was information that anyone could get, but it was hard to collate unless one have an information network.
+It was information that anyone could get, but it was hard to collate unless one has an information network.

 Alas, there's only so much information he could have gathered.
+Anything that the government wants secret, will usually stay secret.

 He expected to be caught by surprise, but he never thought of this.

-He heard the footsteps of Glynda Goodwitch.
+Ozpin heard the footsteps of Glynda Goodwitch.

 "Welcome," he greeted.

-"Good morning headmaster Ozpin," she responded.
+"Good morning headmaster Ozpin," she responded, while sipping her own coffee.

 "Still working out the Sidonian crisis?"